 How do you assess participants’ performance in the online seminar?
 And who will get invited to Gummersbach, Germany?

 The evaluation is a transparent process based on a mixed assessment of performance indicators and regional factors.
-During the online seminar you will be given information on the tasks to be assessed and their respective points.
 In order to ensure a good international and regional mix of participants, the Foundation will invite the two best performers from Africa, Southeast and East Asia, South Asia, Eastern Europe, the Mediterranean Countries and Latin America, a subtotal of 12 participants.
 The other 12 participants in the Gummersbach seminar will be chosen according to performance, regardless of their residence region.
 Please understand that we do not publish the overall rankings.
 The relevant country Project Office will communicate each participant their individual results.

 Who can see the data I post during the online seminar?